-For the year ended April 30, 2023, the annual money-weighted rate of return on pension plan investments, net of pension plan investment expense, was 4.09%.
+For the year ended April 30, 2024, the annual money-weighted rate of return on pension plan investments, net of pension plan investment expense, was 8.22%.
 The money-weighted rate of return expresses investment performance, net of investment expense, adjusted for the changing amounts actually invested.
 Significant accounting policies for the firefighters' pension fund are summarized in Note 1.

-The total pension liability was determined by an actuarial valuation performed as of April 30, 2023 using the following actuarial methods and assumptions:
+The total pension liability was determined by an actuarial valuation performed as of April 30, 2024 using the following actuarial methods and assumptions:

-Actuarial cost method Entry Age Normal
+Actuarial cost method Projected unit credit

 Asset valuation method Fair Value

-Amortization Straight-line
+Amortization Level % pay

 Actuarial assumptions:

-Discount rate used for the total pension liability 5.69%
+Discount rate used for the total pension liability 6.08%

 Expected rate of return on investments 6.75%

-High-quality 20 year tax-exempt G.O. bond rate 3.53%
+High-quality 20 year tax-exempt G.O. bond rate 4.07%

 Projected individual pay increases 3.25% - 6.80%

 Projected total payroll increase 3.25%

 Consumer price index (urban) 2.25%

 Inflation rate 2.25%

 Active Mortality follows the Sex Distinct Raw Rates as developed in the PubS-2010(A) Study.
 Mortality improvement uses MP-2019 Improvement Rates applied on a fully generational basis.
-Retiree mortality follows the L&A Assumption Study for Police 2020.
+Retiree mortality follows the L&A Assumption Study for Firefighters 2020.
 These rates are experience weighted with the Sex Distinct Raw Rates as developed in the PubS-2010(A) Study improved to 2017 using MP-2019 Improvement Rates.
 These rates are then improved fully generationally using MP-2019 Improvement Rates.
-Disabled Mortality follows the Sex Distinct Raw Rates as developed in the PubS-2010 Study for disabled participants.
-Mortality improvement uses MP-2019 Improvement Rates applied on a fully generational basis.
+Disabled Mortality follows the L&A Assumption Study for Firefighters 2020.
+These rates are experience weighted with the Sex Distinct Raw Rates as developed in the PubS-2010 Study for disabled participants improved to 2017 using MP-2019 Improvement Rates.
+These rates are then improved fully generationally using MP-2019 Improvement Rates.
 Spouse Mortality follows the Sex Distinct Raw Rates as developed in the PubS-2010(A) Study for contingent survivors.
 For all rates not provided there (ages 45 and younger) the PubG-2010 Study for general employees was used.
 Mortality improvement uses MP-2019 Improvement Rates applied on a fully generational basis.